redeyedvireo/PyPostNote/README.md

 # PyPostNote
-A program to create notes on the desktop
+A program to create notes on the desktop.

 To run:
 python PyPostNote.py